skyleilani/CodeReview/README.md

  ### context & explanation ###

- for reference, the equation for the mandelbrot fractal is *V = V^2 + C*
+ for reference, the equation for the mandelbrot fractal is *Z = Z^2 + C*

  This is an Image Effect shader written in Open GL Shading Language (GLSL) rendered in Unity.

  The movement (ability to use WASD keys to navigate the fractal) is written in a C# script.

- Both the fragment shader and the C# script are attached to the same Canvas( which laregely focuses on 2D graphics and UI elements positioned in Unity's 3D space )
+ Both the fragment shader and the C# script are attached to the same Canvas( which largely focuses on 2D graphics and UI elements positioned in Unity's 3D space )